Landscape and Urban Studies

 The LUS peer consultants work to plan professional and social events.
 They provide advice and guidance regarding classes, assignments, and other academic or professional matters.

-Ben is a senior at UW-Madison pursuing a degree in Landscape & Urban Studies, Cartography & GIS, and People-Environment Geography.
-He is actively involved on campus as the Program Director and DJ at WSUM, and as the lead graphic designer for the Wisconsin Urbanist.
-Ben is also a member of several student organizations, including WUPA, Geography Club, and Badger Maps.
-With a focus on interdisciplinary knowledge in planning, Ben is passionate about connecting students with industry professionals and supporting career development.
+Jordyn is a senior at UW-Madison pursuing a degree in Landscape & Urban Studies, People-Environment Geography, and Environmental Studies.
+She is actively involved on campus as the Outreach Liaison for the Wisconsin Urban Planning Association (WUPA) and as President of Re-Wear It Wisconsin.
+With a focus on interdisciplinary knowledge in planning, Jordyn is passionate about connecting students with industry professionals and supporting career development.

 Julia Fechner